domRiddle/ASF/Configuration.md

 ### `TransferableTypes`

 `ImmutableHashSet<byte>` type with default value of `1, 3, 5` steam item types.
-This property defines which Steam item types will be considered for transferring between bots, during `transfer` **[command](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)**.
+This property defines which Steam item types will be considered for transfering between bots, during `transfer` **[command](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)**.
 ASF will ensure that only items from `TransferableTypes` will be included in a trade offer, therefore this property allows you to choose what you want to receive in a trade offer that is being sent to one of your bots.

 Value | Name | Description
 --- | --- | ---